dansholds/grapple-comps-min/content/posts/13998-blue-coast-jiu-jitsu-league-spring-open.md

 Code of Conduct

-By attending our event, you agree to adhere to the following code of conduct:
+By attending our event, you agree to adhere to the following code of conduct-

 It is required that all competitors wear footwear off the mat.
 Failure to do so may lead to disqualification.